Wilbrecht-Lab/mouse_RLWM/README.md

 ## processed_data
 This repository contains 2 `.csv` files that include a subset of sessions for each animal.
 Each session is a row, similar to raw_data, and columns include regression coefficients for regressions 1-3 and our winning model (s2 refers to s2=s4)

-## sim_data
-This folder contains a series of .mat files that each contain

 ### file structure for *"all_age"* .csv files

 1. Session Identifiers: